University of Huddersfield International Study Centre

-Age on entry: 17+ (in the September or October of the academic year you begin your course at the International Study Centre).
+Age on entry: 17+ (in the September or October of the academic year you wish to start at the International Study Centre).
 Must turn 18 before the start of your undergraduate degree

 Visit our entry requirements page for a complete list of country-specific requirements.

-*If you do not need a Tier 4 visa, or are exempted in another way, we can accept equivalent proof of English.
+*If you do not need a Student visa, or are exempted in another way, we can accept equivalent proof of English.